hyyperlite/fg-service-search/README.md

 # fg-service-search

 A program to search the configuration of one or more FortiGates/FortiGate VDOMs for services, service groups, VIPS and VIP Groups that match one or more supplied protocol/port combination(s).
 Any matches identified are then searched for in the firewall policy to see if they are used.
 If used the policy IDs each are used in are marked.
-A JSON list of relevant matches and associations is returned.
+A JSON list of relevant matches and associations is output.

 ## Notice